3BioCompBio/AcidSphingomyelinase/README.md

 ## NiemannPick.WholeProtein.InputData.csv
 This file contains the data needed by SMPD1-ZooM to make a prediction for all possible variants in SMPD1 3D structure.
-- mutName: The mutation descriptor mapped to 3D protein structure numbering
+- MutName: The mutation descriptor mapped to 3D protein structure numbering
-- sd: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: A statistical potential associated with spatial distance between residues (in kcal/mol)
-- sds: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: A statistical potential associated with spatial distance between residues (in kcal/mol)
-- sad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
-- acc: Solvent accessibility of the wild-type residue
+- Access: Solvent accessibility of the wild-type residue
-- ddG: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
+- PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
-- annScore: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
+- SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)
-- CARBOHYD: The spatial distance between variant and the nearest glycosylation site
+- Carbohyd: The spatial distance between variant and the nearest glycosylation site
-- DISULFID: The spatial distance between variant and the closest cystein involved in a disufid bridge
+- Disulfide: The spatial distance between variant and the closest cystein involved in a disufid bridge
-- METAL: The spatial distance between variant and the nearest metal binding site
+- Metal: The spatial distance between variant and the nearest metal binding site
-- DEOGEN_2_PREDICTION: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
+- DEOGEN2: The deleteriousness score predicted by DEOGEN2 (Deleterious if > 0.5)
-- DEOGEN_2_PROVEAN_VALUE: The deleteriousness score predicted by PROVEAN (Deleterious if < -2.5)
+- PROVEAN: The deleteriousness score predicted by PROVEAN (Deleterious if < -2.5)
-- DEOGEN_2_CONSERVATION_INDEX: The conservation index at the variant position
+- EvolCI: The conservation index at the variant position
-- DEOGEN_2_PROBABILITY_VALUE: The log-odd ratio of this specific variant
+- EvolLOR: The log-odd ratio of this specific variant
-- isChangingAromaticity: 1 if both or neither wild-type and mutant residues are aromatic, else 0
+- Aromatic: 1 if both or neither wild-type and mutant residues are aromatic, else 0

 ## NiemannPick.WholeProtein.Predictions.csv
 This file contains SMPD1-Zoom predictions for all the variants in NiemannPick.WholeProtein.InputData.csv.
+Columns are described as follows:
 - mutName: The mutation descriptor mapped to 3D protein structure numbering
 - P(Neutral): The probability for the variant to be Neutral
 - P(NPDA): The probability for the variant to be associated with NPDA